 Abilities-based EQ tests, such as the MEIS and the MSCEIT assess the actual emotional ‘ability’ of a person, in the same way that an IQ test measures cognitive ability.

-Therefore, whilst not ALL EQ tests are the same as an intelligence test, abilities-based EI assessments share similar properties to IQ tests.
+Therefore, while not ALL EQ tests are the same as an intelligence test, abilities-based EI assessments share similar properties to IQ tests.

 The issue of emotional intelligence testing is a really complicated one.
 Although not all tests of EI can be compared to IQ tests, hopefully this article has explained that EQ is a construct that can be measured.
 Emotional intelligence is a relatively new area of positive psychology, so expect to hear more about it as time goes on!